abscondment/clog/public/blog/stirlings-approximation-formula-clojure/post.markdown

 is actually going to seriously try doing factorials that large, but if you are, you can make use of this [free BigSquareRoot class that uses BigDecimals](http://www.merriampark.com/bigsqrt.htm).

-For my purposes, only the division and multiplication in the second expression need to be converted.
+For my purposes, only the exponentiation, division, and multiplication in the second expression need to be converted.
 Java has a handy BigDecimal class that fits the arbitrary-precision bill:

 <script src="https://gist.github.com/715046.js?file=stirling-big.clj"></script>
 <noscript>